szczyglis-dev/ultimate-chain-parser/README.md

       ],
     ];
   ```
-**- regex_allow** - Restrict output to blocks that match the given regular expressions.
+**- regex_allow** - array, Restricts output to blocks that match the given regular expressions.
 You can enter a lot in new lines.

   *Syntax:* /REGEX/ (per line)